 Diaphragmatic rupture often results from blunt abdominal trauma which is usually associated with motor-vehicle accidents and hence a predominance of young males.

-Estimated incidence is 0.8 - 8% of patients who sustain blunt abdominal or lower thoracic trauma 1-2; the most common herniated viscera are the stomach and colon.
-Commonest causes are motor-vehicle accidents and the commonest group of patients is therefore young men.
+Estimated incidence is ~4.5% (range 0.8-8%) of patients who sustain blunt abdominal or lower thoracic trauma 1-2; the most common herniated viscera are the stomach and colon.
+The most common cause is motor vehicle collisions and the most common group of patients is unsuprisingly young men.

 The left-hemidiaphragm is involved 3 times more frequently than the right, possibly because the liver has a buffering effect.
 Most ruptures are longer than 10 cm and occur at the posterolateral aspect of the hemidiaphragm between the lumbar and intercostal attachments, spreading radially.